-Jamie Guined currently serves as an Exercise Scientist within the Exercise Physiology Laboratory at the NASA Johnson Space Center in Houston, Texas.
+Jamie Guined currently serves as an Exercise Scientist with the University of Houston supporting the Neurosciences Laboratory at the Johnson Space Center.

-Jamie conducts and supports physiologic, medical requirements, and human performance testing and research of International Space Station crew members in all phases of training and flight.
-Jamie and her colleagues also conduct countermeasures research at the NASA Flight Analogs Research Unit.
-Prior to coming to Johnson Space Center, Jamie served as a Clinical Exercise Physiologist and Medical Fitness Director at a regional hospital where she worked with patients and clients at every stage along the wellness spectrum.
-Jamie has also served as a part-time faculty member for Darton State College, and currently serves as a science faculty member for the University of Phoenix.
+As an Exercise Scientist, she supports human performance testing and research related to spaceflight and spaceflight countermeasures.
+Jamie previously served as a Clinical Exercise Physiologist and Medical Fitness Director at a regional hospital where she worked with patients and clients at every stage along the wellness spectrum.
+She has also served as a part-time faculty member for Darton State College, and currently serves as a science faculty member for the University of Phoenix.

 Jamie holds a Bachelors in Exercise Science/Wellness, a Masters in Health & Physical Education, and a Masters in Business Administration, all from Georgia Southwestern State University in Americus, Georgia.
-During her time at NASA, she has won several group and individual achievement awards for her work on various mission-related and research projects.
+During her time supporting research at the Johnson Space Center, she has won several group and individual achievement awards for her work on various mission-related and research projects.